txpipe-shop/partnerchain-reference-implementation/docs/tutorial/game_usage.md

 - *pos-x*: new “x” coordinate of the ship.
 - *pos-y*: new “y” coordinate of the ship.
 - *validity-interval-start*: start of the transaction’s validity interval.
 The corresponding POSIX must be greater than the `last-move-latest-time` field in the ship datum, in order to respect the speed limit of the last move.
 - *ttl*: the transaction’s time-to-live.
 The resulting POSIX time of the validity interval is used to set the initial `last-move-latest-time` field in the Ship output datum.
-The manhattan distance travelled divided by the POSIX validity range must be less or equal to the max speed.
+The Manhattan distance traveled divided by the POSIX validity range must be less or equal to the max speed.

 ### Mine Asteria